VatanaChhorn/Covid19-Tracker-Cambodia/README.md

 - [x] Push notification every day at 8 Am.
 - [x] Alert the user when the internet is disconnected.
-- Add the graph of Corona Virus Cases in the SecondScreen.
-(From the Cambodian Government Embed Link)
 - Switching between Cambodia, and Global data.

 ### Added Opinion